Take a tour

 Data lineage, tracking, and recording the various processes and changes data has been through since its inception is one of the core aspects of data governance.
 It enables organizations to fully understand how data flows from one place to another within a cloud-based or on-prem infrastructure, tracking its course through databases, data lakes, ETLs, data warehouses, and reporting systems.

-However, data lineage is more than just an additional element to a data governance tool kit; it is a regulatory requirement.
-In this blog, we'll examine the core outcomes of a comprehensive data lineage program before explaining the technical processes involved in building data lineage.
+However, data lineage is more than just an additional element to a data governance toolkit; it is also a regulatory requirement.
+In this blog, we'll examine the core outcomes of a comprehensive data lineage program before explaining the technical processes involved in how to implement data lineage.

 Drivers of Data Lineage